Neutering: Early-age neutering

 Of particular note are two recent studies from Lynette Hart's lab at UC Davis.
 The first study from 2013, published in a well-known interdisciplinary peer-reviewed journal demonstrated "no cases of CCL (cruciate ligament tear) diagnosed in intact males or females, but in early-neutered males and females the occurrences were 5 percent and 8 percent, respectively.
 Almost 10 percent of early-neutered males were diagnosed with LSA (lymphosarcoma), 3 times more than intact males.
 The percentage of HSA (hemangiosarcoma) cases in late-neutered females (about 8 percent) was 4 times more than intact and early-neutered females.
 There were no cases of MCT (mast cell tumor) in intact females, but the occurrence was nearly 6 percent in late-neutered females".

 The second study from 2014 highlighted significant difference in closely related breeds (retrievers), suggesting that inter-breed variability is quite high and that sweeping legal measures and surgical mandates are not the best solutions to canine welfare and health.
 Specifically the study states: "In Labrador Retrievers, where about 5 percent of gonadally intact males and females had one or more joint disorders, neutering at 6 months doubled the incidence of one or more joint disorders in both sexes.
 In male and female Golden Retrievers, with the same 5 percent rate of joint disorders in intact dogs, neutering at 6 months increased the incidence of a joint disorder to 4–5 times that of intact dogs.
 The incidence of one or more cancers in female Labrador Retrievers increased slightly above the 3 percent level of intact females with neutering.
 In contrast, in female Golden Retrievers, with the same 3 percent rate of one or more cancers in intact females, neutering at all periods through 8 years of age increased the rate of at least one of the cancers by 3–4 times.
 In male Golden and Labrador Retrievers neutering had relatively minor effects in increasing the occurrence of cancers."

-In terms of behavior in dogs, separation anxiety, aggression, escape behavior and inappropriate elimination are reduced while noise phobia and sexual behavior was increased.
+In terms of behavior in dogs, separation anxiety, aggression, escape behavior and inappropriate elimination are reduced with neutering while noise phobia and sexual behavior has been shown to potentially increase.
 In males with aggression issues, earlier neutering may increase barking.
 In cats, asthma, gingivitis, and hyperactivity were decreased, while shyness was increased.
 In male cats, occurrence of abscesses, aggression toward veterinarians, sexual behaviors, and urine spraying was decreased, while hiding was increased.